Mass Layoffs in 2022 & 2023: What’s Next for Employees?

 • Stitch Fix layoffs: 20% of workforce laid off (January, 2023)

-What companies had mass layoffs last year?
+What companies had mass layoffs in 2022:

 DoorDash mass layoffs: